bszeti/container-network-delay/README.md

 ## Using Pods instead of a single container

-If we can't install the `tc` tool directly in the main container image (e.g. using Red Hat Universal Base Image), we can create a Pod and run the `tc` command in another container.
+If we can't install the `tc` tool directly in the main container image (e.g. using Red Hat Universal Base Image), we can run the `tc` command in another container attached to the same container network namespace.
+Podman supports the concept of _Pods_ for such purposes, similarly to Kubernetes.
 Containers in the same Pod share the same network interface, so the network latency set in one container has an impact on the whole Pod.

-> **Note:**
-> These examples are for Podman only

 For example, add latency to a published port: